trhacknon/EMAGNET/README.md

 * The result is amazing, it have never ever been so easy to hack million of peoples accounts before!
 * Run emagnet on your android device, just put your android device in your pocket and emagnet will hack the accounts for you - This preview is for spotify, but emagnet has support for more protocols and it will be more supported protocols in next upgrade.

 ### Sit back and relax and Emagnet will do the rest, watch the video below, this is for real!
-Enjoy.

 ![Screenshot](https://nr1.nu/emagnet/previews/emagnet-latest.gif)